ThomWright/ThomWright.github.io/_posts/2022-02-01-validating-config.md

 canonical: https://candide.com/GB/stories/70d34740-5130-4b1a-8971-ef60082036ba
 ---

-*How we ensure our services don't get deployed with invalid configuration*
+Something I wrote at Candide about how we ensured our services didn't get deployed with invalid configuration.

 ## Background